Why 510 Thread Batteries Remain the Standard

 Clogging Prevention

-Problem: Cartridge airflow becomes restricted.
+Problem: Cartridge airflow gets restricted.

-- Use preheat function before first draw
+- Use preheat before your first draw

-- Store cartridges upright when not in use
+- Store cartridges upright

-- Use lower voltages to prevent oil thinning and flooding
+- Use lower voltages to prevent oil thinning

 - Keep cartridge at room temperature